A night to forget for Huard and the Huskies

 “We didn’t sustain drives,” Gregory said.
 “We need to stay on the field longer offensively and get some drives going.”

-Whether it was Huard or Dylan Morris behind center it didn’t make a difference, Washington’s offense was broken beyond repair all year.
+Whether it was Huard or Dylan Morris behind center didn’t make a difference.
+Washington’s offense was broken beyond repair all year.
 Whoever Washington’s coach is next year, they must start from scratch on offense.

 Other notes